goreleaser/goreleaser/www/docs/customization/archive.md

     #   - `{{ .Binary }}_{{ .Version }}_{{ .Os }}_{{ .Arch }}{{ with .Arm }}v{{ . }}{{ end }}{{ with .Mips }}_{{ . }}{{ end }}{{ if not (eq .Amd64 "v1") }}{{ .Amd64 }}{{ end }}`
     name_template: "{{ .ProjectName }}_{{ .Version }}_{{ .Os }}_{{ .Arch }}"

+    # Sets the given file info to all the binaries included from the `builds`.
+    #
+    # Default is to use the actual binary properties.
+    #
+    # Since: v1.14.0.
+    builds_info:
+      group: root
+      owner: root
+      mode: 0644
+      # format is `time.RFC3339Nano`
+      mtime: 2008-01-02T15:04:05Z

     # Set this to true if you want all files in the archive to be in a single directory.
     # If set to true and you extract the archive 'goreleaser_Linux_arm64.tar.gz',
     # you'll get a folder 'goreleaser_Linux_arm64'.